Homeopathy 4 EveryoneHomeopathy ForumsHomeopathy GroupsInternational Seminars CalendarAudio LecturesVideo LecturesPosology ProHomeopathy Crosswords

 EDEMATOUS SWELLINGS

-The area was a perfect circle, sticking out maybe an inch.
+The area was a circle, sticking out maybe an inch.

 Sudden, rapid developing complaints